Public consultation on the draft Local Plan is now open. It runs until 5pm on Friday 30 January 2026.

 The Local Plan follows a set process, and will be independently verified to check if it is sound before it can be formally adopted.
 The examination will test whether the Plan is realistic, deliverable and based on good evidence.

-Local Plans, along with national planning policy, are the foundation of decision-making on planning applications.
+Local Plans, along with national planning policy, are the foundation of decision-making on planning applications, and the Plan ensures that a consistent approach is taken to planning across Cambridge City Council and South Cambridgeshire District Council until 2045.

 Where we are proposing to build